ceyhunkerti/argz/README.md

 ## Installation

-Use zig fetch --save to pull a version of the library into your build.zig.zon.
+Use zig fetch --save to pull a version of the library into your `build.zig.zon`.
 (This requires at least Zig 0.11.)

 ```sh
 zig fetch --save "https://github.com/ceyhunkerti/argz/archive/refs/tags/0.0.1.tar.gz"